CampusDiscover - Campus info & social discovery App

 High-Fidelity Design

-The bulletin board was cluttered, lacked clear categories, and made information hard to find.
-I turned Campus Board into a clean, structured feed with filtering, search, and low-effort posting (no design or printing), so students can quickly scan and discover what they care about, even when they’re off campus.
+I turned the messy physical bulletin board into a clean, structured feed with filters, search, and low-effort posting.
+This lets students quickly scan and find what they care about without relying on the physical board, even when they’re off campus.

-The bulletin board was cluttered, lacked clear categories, and made information hard to find.
-I turned Campus Board into a clean, structured feed with filtering, search, and low-effort posting (no design or printing), so students can quickly scan and discover what they care about, even when they’re off campus.
+I turned the messy physical bulletin board into a clean, structured feed with filters, search, and low-effort posting.
+This lets students quickly scan and find what they care about without relying on the physical board, even when they’re off campus.

-The bulletin board was cluttered, lacked clear categories, and made information hard to find.
-I turned Campus Board into a clean, structured feed with filtering, search, and low-effort posting (no design or printing), so students can quickly scan and discover what they care about, even when they’re off campus.
+I turned the messy physical bulletin board into a clean, structured feed with filters, search, and low-effort posting.
+This lets students quickly scan and find what they care about without relying on the physical board, even when they’re off campus.

 Final High-Fi Screens